CharlieGreenman/CharlieGreenman/README.md

 - 👥 Arlington, VA (work, but surprisingly alot of people)
 - 🌿 Alexandria, VA (leafy overture)

 *As you can see I've been around.
 Most likely due to my complicated past with religion.
+Did you know I was once offered to be ordained as a Rabbi as early as age 18 nonetheless?
 In the arena as they say.*

 ## Greenman House Insignia
 <img src="https://github.com/user-attachments/assets/0ab25c6a-b499-4147-b643-66ca305bd020" width="350px" />